gonjavi/RailsSportsTracking-API/README.md

 Use a program like Insomnia or Postman.

- - You can use GET to the following URL to see the sports the six sports:
+ - You can use GET to the following URL to see the six sports:

 https://trackingapi-gon.herokuapp.com/api/v1/sports.json

-- You can use GET to the following URL to get the measurements registers: https://trackingapi-gon.herokuapp.com/api/v1/measurements
+- You can use GET to the following URL to get all measurements: https://trackingapi-gon.herokuapp.com/api/v1/measurements

-- You can use POST to the following URL to create a new measurement: https://trackingapi-gon.herokuapp.com/api/v1/measurements including JSON similar to the next one:
+- You can use POST to the following URL to create a new measurement: https://trackingapi-gon.herokuapp.com/api/v1/measurements

+including JSON similar to the next one:
 {
 	"time": "05:02",